Water you doing: An intro to water for coffee

 Repeat

 At some point a product for water might sneak in as a fun purchase, and then an “oh wow” moment - water is a game changer.
-In order of making it to market - Third Wave Water, Aquacode, Lotus Drops, Apax Labs.
+In order of making it to market - Third Wave Water, Aquacode, Lotus Drops, Apax Labs, Empirical.

 It’s as big or even bigger than the a-ha moment when you try your first high-clarity grinder.